Love (S.E.S. album)

-Love (Korean: 러브; Leobeu) is the third Korean studio album by S.E.S., released in October 29, 1999, by S.M.
-Entertainment.
+Love (Korean: 러브; Leobeu) is the third Korean studio album by S.E.S., released in October 29, 1999, by SM Entertainment.
 It sold 760,475 copies and became the second best-selling Korean girl group album at the time, only behind The Pearl Sisters' My Dear (1968).
-The record spawned two singles "Love" and "Twilight Zone".
+The lead single of the same name was promoted along with another single "Twilight Zone".